Sniff 'n' the Tears

-Sniff 'n' the Tears is a British rock band best known for their 1978 song "Driver's Seat", a moderate hit in many countries (including No. 15 on the American Billboard Hot 100) (in September 1979).
-The band is led by singer/songwriter Paul Roberts, the band's sole constant member.
+Sniff 'n' the Tears are a British rock band best known for their 1978 song "Driver's Seat", a moderate hit in many countries, including No. 15 on the American Billboard Hot 100, in September 1979.
+The band is led by singer–songwriter Paul Roberts, the band's sole constant member.

 Formation and initial success (1973–1979)

-An early version of Sniff 'n' The Tears had been gigging in England as early as 1974.
-They were unable to land a record deal and the band's singer/songwriter Paul Roberts decided to dissolve the group and move to France.
+An early version of Sniff 'n' the Tears had been gigging in England as early as 1974.
+They were unable to land a record deal and the band's singer–songwriter Paul Roberts decided to dissolve the group and move to France.

 A few years later, Luigi Salvoni, the drummer from a band called Moon, listened to some demos that he and Roberts had cut in about 1975 for a French record label.
-Hearing some potential in them, he contacted Roberts about approaching Chiswick Records for a deal.
-Sniff 'n' The Tears subsequently debuted in 1977 as a six-piece band, consisting of Paul Roberts (vocals, acoustic guitar), Loz Netto (guitars), Mick Dyche (guitars), Chris Birkin (bass), Alan Fealdman (keyboards), and Luigi Salvoni (drums & percussion).
+Hearing some potential in them, he contacted Roberts about approaching pub rock label, Chiswick Records for a deal.
+Roberts, who had been concentrating on his career as a painter, agreed and Salvoni recruited some of the musicians from the demos to record Fickle Heart, their debut album.
+When it became apparent that things were going well and that a band would be needed for live work and promotion, Sniff 'n' the Tears subsequently debuted in 1978 as a six-piece band, consisting of Paul Roberts (vocals, acoustic guitar), Loz Netto (guitars), Mick Dyche (guitars), Chris Birkin (bass), Alan Fealdman (keyboards), and Luigi Salvoni (drums & percussion).
 Both Salvoni and Netto had been in the band Moon, which issued two albums in the UK in 1975/76.

 This line-up recorded the band's first album, Fickle Heart, which was produced by Salvoni.
 Guesting on the album as a backing vocalist was Noel McCalla, who had been Moon's lead singer.

 Though recorded in 1978, the album sat unreleased for over a year because Chiswick were in the process of changing their distribution.
 The band then had a substantial international hit with Fickle Heart's lead single "Driver's Seat" in 1979, aided by its driving rhythm, catchy lyrics and a Moog solo contributed by guest musician Keith Miller.
 However, the band fractured almost immediately after the album's release; in a matter of months, Birkin, Fealdman, and Salvoni all left the group to pursue other interests.

 Nick South took over on bass and would become a permanent member of the band.
-On tour, Sniff 'n' The Tears were augmented by drummer Paul Robinson and keyboardist Mike Taylor.
+On tour, Sniff 'n' the Tears were augmented by drummer Paul Robinson and keyboardist Keith Miller.

-When naming the band, Roberts suggested "The Tears", but their manager suggested "Sniff 'n' the Tears" because Roberts had hay fever and sniffed a lot.
+When naming the 1973 band, Roberts suggested "The Tears", but their manager suggested "Sniff 'n' the Tears" because Roberts had hay fever and sniffed a lot.